Introduction to Event Marketing Strategies

 Although social media has become a more popular medium to share and post content for a vast majority of people, the backbone of any corporate promotional activity is a good website.

-The event posts in websites should clearly indicate the topic, time, place and the profile of those who should attend.
+The event posts on websites should clearly indicate the topic, time, place and the profile of those who should attend.
 It could also describe the benefits of attending the event.
 It should be brief and concise.
-Third party endorsements help in attracting the audience.
+Third-party endorsements help in attracting the audience.

-The event description should have speaker pictures and bio as great pictures draw huge crowds, the logo of the event, videos related to the event and most importantly register button.
-The registration thank you page should have an option for the reader to share the event on social media.
-They should receive an email on registration and this opportunity can be used to suggest them to follow the company on Twitter.
+The event description should have speaker pictures, and bio as great pictures draw huge crowds, the logo of the event, videos related to the event and most importantly register button.
+The registration thank you Page should have an option for the reader to share the event on social media.
+They should receive an email on registration, and this opportunity can be used to suggest they to follow the company on Twitter.

 7. Emailers, Short Messaging Services

-Email campaigns can start early and care should be taken with respect to title and headers.
-Subject lines that inspire, awe, anger or create anxiety lead to higher open rates while subject lines with lukewarm emotional content have less probability of being opened.
-Emails are better opened in the weekends compared to weekdays.
+Email campaigns can start early, and care should be taken with respect to title and headers.
+Subject lines that inspire, awe, anger, or create anxiety lead to higher open rates, while subject lines with lukewarm emotional content have less probability of being opened.
+Emails are better opened at the weekends compared to weekdays.
 In order to get better click-through rates, emailers should be sent at the weekend.
-Short Messaging Services (SMS) can be used to remind people who have registered or potential visitors to the event a few days prior to it and also on the day of the event especially if it is in the evening.
-Considering the word limitations, care should be taken in writing and editing it as a poorly worded content can lead to no click through at all.
+Short Messaging Services (SMS) can be used to remind people who have registered or potential visitors to the event a few days prior to it and also on the day of the event, especially if it is in the evening.
+Considering the word limitations, care should be taken in writing and editing it, as poorly worded content can lead to no click-through at all.

 8. Hiring event management professionals